-- 1. THAT in the first instance, monitoring of consented activities at Stratford Landfill in the 2021-2022 year continue at the same level as in 2020-2021. - 2.
-THAT should there be issues with environmental or administrative performance in 2021-2022, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary. - 3.
-THAT the option for a review of resource consent 3889-3 in June 2022, as set out in condition 5 of the consent, not be exercised, on the grounds that the current conditions are adequate.
+- 1. THAT in the first instance, monitoring of consented activities at Stratford Landfill in the 2024/25 year continue at the same level as in 2023/24. - 2.
+THAT should there be issues with environmental or administrative performance in 2024/25, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.

-3 Huiroa landfill
+3. Huiroa landfill